-- D.5.8 Record Keeping Requirements - (a) To document compliance with Condition D.5.5 Visible Emission Notation, the Permittee shall maintain weekly records of the visible emission notations of the fly ash storage and handling stack exhaust.
-The Permittee shall include in its weekly record when a visible emission notation is not taken and the reason for the lack of a visible emission notation, (e.g. the process did not operate that day). - (b) To document compliance with Condition D.5.6 Parametric Monitoring, the Permittee shall maintain the daily records of the pressure drop across the baghouse and fly ash collector controlling the fly ash storage and handling.
-The Permittee shall include in its daily record when a pressure drop reading is not taken and the reason for the lack of a pressure drop reading, (e.g. the process did not operate that day). - (c) All records shall be maintained in accordance with Section C General Record Keeping Requirements of this permit.
+- D.4.3 Record Keeping Requirement - (a) To document the compliance status with Condition D.4.2, the Permittee shall maintain weekly records of the visible emission notations of the rail car unloading, crusher and coal transfer exhaust.
+The Permittee shall include in its weekly record when a visible emission notation is not taken and the reason for the lack of a visible emission notation, (e.g. the process did not operate that week). - (b) Section C General Record Keeping Requirements, contains the Permittee's obligations with regard to the record keeping required by this condition.

-SECTION D.6 FACILITY CONDITIONS
+SECTION D.5